bcgov/renovate-config/README.md

 > **Adopting this configuration means your team is following bcgov best practices for dependency management, supply chain security, and automation.**

+> **Ignoring dependency updates is one of the most common causes of security incidents, outages, and technical debt in modern software.
+Proactive updates are the easiest way to protect your project, your users, and your organization.**

 Renovate automates the detection and updating of dependencies, saving your team time and reducing risk.
 By using this shared configuration, you benefit from expert-reviewed, organization-wide standards and ongoing improvements.

 ## Quick Start & Usage